Albania just might be Europe’s best kept secret!

 If the height doesn’t scare you, the Albanian drivers will.

-When we made it to Hirande, we picked up another traveller.
-Benny, a tall German backpacker also on his way to Greece, hopped in the car and drove with us to Saranda.
+When we made it to Himara, we picked up another traveler at our hostel.* Benny, a tall German backpacker also on his way to Greece, hopped in the car and drove with us to Saranda.

 Being Europe and all, there were naturally some old fortresses along the highway to explore.